 Because you can copy UltraViolet movies from player to player, UltraViolet needs a way to make sure that you own the movie you want to play.
-It does this by checking to see if the movie is listed in your digital collection and by checking if the player is "yours."
+It does this by checking to see if the movie is listed in your Library and by checking if the player is "yours."
 The UltraViolet account system lets up to 6 people share 12 players.
 Each player must be registered, or "joined," to the account.

 Joining is a one-time step that usually starts on the player.
 Choose the "register" option on the player, sign in to your UltraViolet account, and you're done.
 The player then shows up in the "Our Players" section of your account.

 You can unregister ("unjoin") a player at any time, so as you upgrade to new devices such as mobile phones and computers, or switch to different software apps, you can remove the older ones you no longer use and add new ones (up to the limit of 12).

 For normal removal you choose the "unregister" option on the player.
 There's no limit on how many times you can add or remove players this way, although there are restrictions on flipping a player back and forth between the same UltraViolet accounts.